what does it mean to be saved?

 - JUDE 5 I will therefore put you in remembrance, though ye once knew this, how that the Lord, having saved the people out of the land of Egypt, afterward destroyed them that believed not.

 This is of course referring to the great Exodus where GOD sent Moses to rescue the nation of Israel from the heavy hand of the Egyptians.
 However, once they had escaped across the Red Sea, many of them rebelled against GOD and returned to their old ways.
 Therefore GOD "destroyed them that believed not".
-These persons were saved but believed not!
+These persons were saved but then believed not!
 Saved by GOD from the Egyptians they were later destroyed by GOD in the wilderness.
 It goes without saying that their salvation had nothing whatever to do with being born again.
 They were simply saved from some particular bondage or destruction.
 Let’s consider another.

 - JOHN 12:27 Now is my soul troubled; and what shall I say?
 Father, save me from this hour: but for this cause came I unto this hour.